dfelinto/blender-manual/manual/editors/3dview/sidebar.rst

 ^^^^^^^^^

 Lock to Object
-   A :ref:`ui-data-id` that defines an object as the center of the view.
+   Lets you select an object to become the point of interest of the viewpoint.
-   In this case, the view can be rotated around or zoomed towards that central object, but not while you move the object itself
+   The view will then orbit around, and zoom towards, that object.
-   (this option is not available in a camera view).
+   This option is not available when viewing the scene through the active camera.

-.. _3dview-lock-camera-to-view:

 Lock
    To 3D Cursor
-      Lock the center of the view to the position of the 3D cursor.
+      Makes the 3D Cursor the point of interest of the viewpoint.
-      It is only available when *Lock to Object* is not active.
+      This option is only available when *Lock to Object* is not active.

+.. _3dview-lock-camera-to-view:

    Camera to View
-      When in camera view, all changes in the view (pans, rotations, zooms) will affect the active camera.
+      When looking through a camera, the camera becomes "glued" to the view and will follow it around as you navigate.
       The camera frame will be outlined with a red dashed line.

 .. hint::

-   This will move the camera's parent which can be useful with camera rigs.
-   Use the :ref:`Camera Parent Lock <bpy.types.Object.use_camera_lock_parent>` property to change this behavior.
+   If the camera is parented to an object, you can choose to enable :ref:`Camera Parent Lock <bpy.types.Object.use_camera_lock_parent>` in the camera's properties.
+This will cause viewport navigation to transform the camera's root parent rather than the camera itself.

 3D Cursor